CodeAndChaos/post-hello-world-full-tutorial/README.md

 Builds and executes the program

 ### `npm run build`
-Compiles the source TypeScript files to Javascript
+Compiles the source TypeScript files to JavaScript

 ### `npm test`
 Runs the Jest Tests